Blank screen or poor picture on your TV may result from

 If you live in a detached or semidetached house, contact an antenna specialist who knows the conditions in the region.
 Ask the specialist whether the antenna system needs maintenance and how the terrestrial TV reception could be improved.
 You may also want to request a preliminary estimate of the costs of repairing or replacing the antenna system.
 The antenna specialist has to visit the site to be able to give a detailed cost estimate.

 If the specialist finds that a reception of sufficient quality is not possible, he or she will report the shadow area to Digita.
 If necessary, Digita will provide you with a Canal Digital satellite receiver and a viewing card that allows you to watch the channels free of charge.
-This satellite package contains Yle’s public service TV channels as well as so-called public interest channels, which currently include MTV3 and AlfaTV.
+This satellite package contains Yle’s public service TV channels as well as so-called public interest channels, which currently include MTV3.

 List of local antenna specialists: Satelliitti- ja antenniliitto SANT ry (External link)